 When you use Alibaba Cloud CDN to accelerate your services, you may encounter the following issues:

-Sudden traffic surges: Your website or application traffic can increase dramatically in a short period due to trending topics or other events.
-This surge can cause your CDN bandwidth or traffic to exceed normal levels, resulting in high costs.
+Sudden traffic surges: Your website or application traffic can spike due to trending topics or other events, causing CDN bandwidth or traffic to far exceed normal levels and resulting in high costs.

 Malicious traffic attacks: Your services are targeted by a CC attack or DDoS attack.
 Attackers generate a massive volume of requests or consume significant bandwidth, disrupting your operations and causing major financial losses.

-To help you proactively control costs and manage risks, Alibaba Cloud CDN provides the usage cap feature.
+To help you control costs and manage risks, Alibaba Cloud CDN provides the usage cap feature.
 You can set a threshold for the bandwidth, traffic, or number of HTTPS requests for an accelerated domain name.
-When usage in a statistical period reaches your configured threshold, CDN automatically takes the domain name offline to suspend the acceleration service and prevent further costs.
-This makes the feature a key tool for CDN cost management and security.
+When usage in a statistical period reaches your configured threshold, CDN automatically takes the domain name offline to suspend acceleration and prevent further costs.

 Feature overview

 The usage cap feature includes three modes: bandwidth cap, traffic cap, and HTTPS requests cap.
-When a rule in any of these modes is triggered, the corresponding accelerated domain name is automatically taken offline.
-The service resumes automatically after the specified unblocking time.
+When a cap rule is triggered, the domain name is automatically taken offline.
+The service resumes after the specified unblocking time.

 Traffic cap

-This mode cumulatively monitors the total traffic for a domain name over a specified period.
-The cap rule is triggered when the accumulated traffic exceeds the threshold that you set.
-This feature is ideal for users with a pay-by-traffic billing model, helping you keep costs within your budget.
+Monitors accumulated traffic for a domain name over a specified period.
+The cap is triggered when the total traffic exceeds your threshold.
+This mode is ideal for the pay-by-traffic billing model.

 Parameter | Description |